ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 * `snarls`: The start and end nodes of the bubbles in the graph, as well as their nesting relationships.
 Used by some `vg` tools like `call` and `deconstruct`.
 * `dist`: Snarl distance index required for `vg giraffe`.
 * `min`: Minimizer index required for `vg giraffe`.
+* `stats.tgz`: Some stats about how much sequence was clipped, including a BED file of the removed sequence.

 ## Yeast Graph